pnp/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 npm install
 ```

-to install the needed npm packages.
+to install the needed NPM packages.

 5. Run the application, using 2 terminal sessions, run the following in the `nodejs` directory and the `api-server` subdirectory: